Blog > Treatment Strategies > Safety Planning Intervention (SPI): Stanley-Brown Template & Clinical Guide

 - Brief: It can be completed within 20–30 minutes in most clinical settings.

-- Concrete: The final plan is a concise, one-page document in clear language, making it easy to reference during moments of distress.
+- Concrete: The final plan is a concise, one-page document written in clear language, making it easy to reference during moments of distress.

 - Portable: Clients leave the session with a physical or digital copy, ensuring support is available when they are outside the clinician's office.